tmwnwes/333Arcade/README.md

 Regardless of platform, please download or clone this entire project repository from the "main" branch.
 Then download the CMU graphics library mentioned above directly from the source.
 Take the "cmu_graphics" folder from that download (not the entire installer folder, just the cmu_graphics folder) and put it in the same directory as the files from this repository.
 Then follow the platform dependent instructions below

 # MacOS Instructions
-If you are on MacOS, you have 3 options for running the launcher:
+If you are on MacOS, you have 3 options for running the launcher:<br>
 Open with VS code, and run through the play button at the top right
 or
 Open in Python Launcher (NOT IDLE) and run the script